Veterans Disability

 Depending on the nature of your service and your disability, you may be entitled to:

-Death Pension or spouse and child pension is a needs-based benefit paid to an un-remarried surviving spouse or an unmarried child of a deceased wartime veteran.
+• Survivors Pension: Survivors Pension is a needs-based benefit paid to an un-remarried surviving spouse or an unmarried child of a deceased wartime veteran.

 There are other benefits available to you, including education benefits, housing loans, vocational rehabilitation services, and life insurance.
 You can learn more about these cases by viewing our veterans disability FAQ page.